balqui/prefscript/docs/doc.md

 `-W`, `--write` changes the criterion by which output is written.
 Allowed values can be inspected by calling
 `prefscript --help`.
-If no input is provided at the call line, reading from standard input is attempted, as with the default `-R` or `--read` flags.
+If no input is provided in the call line, reading from standard input is attempted, as with the default `-R`, `--read` flag.
+Reading from standard input is particularly convenient if you need to call the same script several times on different inputs.
+Also, it allows a choice of criteria to simplify the way multiple inputs are to be provided.

 Also `-I`, `--import_folder` allows one to specify where additional, necessary function definitions can be found.
 These three flags can be